LGBTQ rights in Texas: Adoptions: Past approach

 Texas statutes have never prohibited same-sex second-parent adoptions or adoption by a same-sex couple and state courts occasionally approved such adoptions, pre-Obergefell v.
 Hodges.
 However, such couples were at that time required to adopt as two single people jointly adopting the same child.
 The Texas Courts of Appeals concluded in 2009 that a lower court's approval of an adoption by a same-sex couple did not represent a "fundamental error".
 On November 15, 2012, Representative Rafael Anchia introduced House Bill 201 to the Legislature's 2013 regular session.
 The bill would have deleted the prohibition against issuing a supplemental birth certificate for a child adopted by two men or two women.
 The bill died in the Judiciary and Civil Jurisprudence committee of the House of Representatives.

 Following the Obergefell v.
 Hodges ruling that compels recognition of same-sex marriage in all states, legally married couples, whether of the same- or opposite-sex, are equally eligible to be considered as adoptive parents, and the prohibition on issuance of supplementary birth certificates listing two men or two women as parents ceased on June 26, 2015.

 Politics

 The Texas Republican Party holds all statewide offices in Texas, controls both houses of the Texas Legislature as well as the Governor of Texas (known as the government trifecta).

-Republican Governor Rick Perry signed a pledge from the National Organization for Marriage to oppose same-sex marriage; Perry also dismissed the Lawrence v.
+Previous Republican Governor Rick Perry signed a pledge from the National Organization for Marriage to oppose same-sex marriage; Perry also dismissed the Lawrence v.
 Texas U. S. Supreme Court decision as the product of "nine oligarchs in robes".

+Republican Governor Greg Abbott holds a conservative stance on LGBTQ rights.
+On January 30, 2025 Governor Abbott released a press statement affirming that Texas only recognizes two genders and directs Texas State agencies to follow President Donald Trump’s executive order in rejecting gender identities ideologies.

 The Texas Democratic Party added certain LGBT rights to the party's platform in 1980, and included same-sex marriage rights in its 2012 platform, becoming the first Democratic state party in the southern United States to do so.

+Democrat James Talarico, Texas State Representative and 2026 U.S. Senate Candidate advocates for more inclusive policies and is a member of the Texas House LGBTQ Caucus.